Mom: “Hah, okay tell me again in a week. Then I’ll know your serious.”

 I’m quite sad now.
 I finally got around to doing a long, updated post.
 And then, like every writer does at some point or another, I accidentally deleted it when I meant to save it.
 Simply awesome.
 So here we go again (though I have to work tomorrow so this will probably be much shorter!)

 I feel like being a college student is an ever going cycle.
-Because I am in college I have no time IMG_1042to travel, but if I didn’t go to college, I wouldn’t be able to get a job; therefore, while I might have the time, I wouldn't have the money to travel!
+Because I am in college I have no time to travel, but if I didn’t go to college, I wouldn’t be able to get a job; therefore, while I might have the time, I wouldn't have the money to travel!
 I know college will help me in the long run, but being stuck back in my home town while sick with the travel bug stinks!

 I love the reaction I get whenever I tell people I fluently speak German.
 They ask me to say something in it and their response is always, “But you’re a sweet, innocent girl!
 How could something so scary sounding be coming from you!?”
 Maybe it’s because I’m a linguistics person, but German has never really sounded scary to me… though I will say I do sometimes think Germans decided how to spell words by randomly choosing 31 letters out of a hat.
 A perfect example would be words like